 the proper sine.

-Cubic or Gaussian interpolations represent the second family well.
+Cubic or Gaussian interpolations are in the second family.
 By taking

 into account some surrounding values, the interpolated curve can avoid

 creating edges or most other disturbing artifacts.
-I can think of two
+Two downsides present

-downsides to using these: they are slightly more complex than methods of the
+themselves: they are slightly more complex than methods of the first family,